ropg/pinapl/README.md

 `offset` |	*(number)* Set which element of the options table to display first.
 `extra_button` | *(string)* If this is set, the first `l_but_chrs` (default 4) of this are printed on an extra button shown in the listbox.
 If this button is pressed, the text on the button is returned, with an index of 0
 `no_cancel` |	 *(boolean)* If set to true, no cancel button is displayed.
 This is useful for top-level menus where there is nothing to cancel to.
-`xmargin` |	*(number)* Number of pixels from left of listbox that the options are printed.
+`xmargin` |	*(number)* Number of pixels from left of listbox edge that the options are printed, default is 10.
 `font`, `xscale`, `yscale`, `ygap` | *(numbers)* Optional parameters determining how the display renders the text.
 Font is one of three system fonts (7x8, 8x8 or 8x12 pixels), times their x and y multiplication factors (xscale and yscale). ygap is the line spacing in pixels.
-All of these only used for the text itself, not for the header and the buttons, those follow the system defaults.
+All of these only used for the options, not for the header and the buttons, those follow the system defaults.

 ### return values